demisto/content/Packs/TAXIIServer/Integrations/TAXII2Server/README.md

   }
   ```

-#### Configure Threat intelligence - TAXII Collector in Microsoft Sentinel
+#### Setting up the Microsoft Sentinel TAXII connector

-Now that you have the API root URL and Collection ID, configure the Threat intelligence - TAXII Collector in Microsoft Sentinel.
+Now that we have the `API Root URL` and the `Collection ID` we can configure the Threat intelligence - TAXII Connector in Microsoft Sentinel.

+Paste your `API root URL` in the field marked with `API Root URL` and the desired collection id we got in step (2) under `Collection ID`, and that is it.

+Example:
 ![Microsoft Sentinel TI Configuration](../../doc_files/MS-Sentinel-TI-Config.png)